 International students are happy to share their culture with your family.
-Lifelong friendships are made with students and their families from over the world.
 If you are interested in becoming a host family and join our fun and caring host family community, please contact our International Department on 09 407 0163 or email accomodation@kerikerihigh.ac.nz.